v2rayA/v2rayA/.github/ISSUE_TEMPLATE/help_en.md

 2. What approach of installation do you install V2rayA?

-3. What is your operating system and CPU architecture?
+3. What is your operating system?

 ### Description